rossfadely/xd-demo/README.md

 `python setup.py build_ext --inplace`

 Also, this demo uses numpy, scikit-learn, matplotlib, pyfits, and a plotting routine from astroML.
 I recommend installing using pip and/or anaconda.

+# License
+Copyright 2015 Ross Fadely.
+Software is free to use under the MIT License.
+For details see the LICENSE file.